 The top piece is a removable and the perfect place to keep your most-used supplies.

 The cube is also on castors.
-Fill it with whichever bin configuration suits you best.
+Fill it with the bin configuration suits you best.

 I love that this storage system will grow with you.